 St Francis School After-School Club: 3.15 p.m. – 6.00 p.m.

-|Church Office hours during Interregnum: Please note that once the Vicar has left the Parish, after 30th June, the Church Office will be manned less frequently, as the Parish Administrator works from 9.30 a.m. – 12.30 p.m. on Monday’s, Thursday’s and Fridays.
+|Church Office hours during Interregnum: During the interregnum, the Church Office will be manned less frequently, as the Parish Administrator works from 9.30 a.m. – 12.30 p.m. on Monday’s, Thursday’s and Fridays.

 All other contacts with the Church, and Parish Office will need to be arranged through the Churchwardens, whose details are available elsewhere on this website.